This post may contain affiliate links.

 There are many ways you can serve and enjoy this tofu recipe.
 Here are some of my favourite dishes to serve with this tofu!

-- Press your tofu – Removing excess moisture from the tofu helps it crisp up better in the oven or air fryer.
+- Press your tofu: Removing excess moisture helps it crisp up beautifully in the oven or air fryer.

 Frequently Asked Questions